matthieugomez/topdecompose/README.md

 The syntax is
 ```
-meanpercentile [varname] using filename [, top(indicatorvariable) replace]
+growthpercentile varname  [, GROUPindicator(indicatorvariable) save(filename) replace clear Detail]
 ```
 where
 - `varname` is the variable to decompose
+- `groupindicator` is a dummy variable indicating whether the observation belongs to the top percentile.
+When not specified, the decomposition is done for the top 100%.
 - `filename` a filepath to save the output as a dataset
-- `indicatorvariable` is a dummy variable indicating whether the observation belongs to the top percentile.
-When not specified, the decomposition is done for the top 100%.
+- `clear` means that the output replaces existing dataset
+- `details` provides more intermediary quantities such as average wealth in subsets of individuals

 # References